Easy Christmas Crafts: Yarn and Felt Scallop Ornament

 Easy Christmas Crafts: Yarn and Felt Scallop Ornament Materials and Tools:

-- 24 gauge wire - four pieces, each 9 inches long
+Wire - 24 gauge; four pieces, each 9 inches long

-- Pattern - Easy Christmas Crafts Yarn and Felt Scallop
+Pattern - Easy Christmas Crafts Yarn and Felt Scallop Ornament

 Take a look at the simple materials and tools shown here.